idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 Déjà Vu uses DBMDB access database files for its native TMs and can import or export TMX files (which can be used by CafeTran), among other formats.

+If you don't have access to a Déjà Vu installation, you can open DBMDB database files in Excel after renaming them from .dbmdb to .mdb.
+XBench can also help convert these files.

 Related links:
 [Déjà Vu - How To Export A Translation Memory To TMX](https://atrilsolutions.zendesk.com/hc/en-us/articles/115004332365-How-to-export-a-Translation-Memory-to-TMX)
 [Déjà Vu - How To Use A TMX File In Déjà Vu](https://atrilsolutions.zendesk.com/hc/en-us/articles/205379992-How-to-use-a-TMX-file-in-D%C3%A9j%C3%A0-Vu)